olohmann/terraform-aks/README.md

 - `03-aks-post-deploy-ingress` (optional)

-    This post deploy step configures the Kubernetes environment to support Azure Pod Identity and the Azure Application Gateway Ingress option.
+    This post deploy step configures the Kubernetes environment to support Azure Pod Identity and the Azure nginx Ingress option.
 Please note, that this step is completely optional.
-Feel free to setup a manual integration between Azure App GW and your application using Internal Load Balancers and custom rule management.
+Feel free to setup a manual integration.

 - `10-deployment-sample` (optional)

     An optional example to verify the deployment.
-It exposes the Guestbook sample application on port 80 of your Application Gateway IP.
+It exposes an echo service.

 - `99-externals`